Form Configuration

 <ng-template pTemplate="specificInput" let-field="field" let-form="form">

-<div [formGroup]="form">
+<span [formGroup]="form">

 <ng-container [ngSwitch]="field.field">